 Pope Fabian (+250) was put to death on this day in the persecution of Emperor Decius, for refusing to offer idolatrous sacrifice, and this after a rather long reign of 14 years characterized by its rather amicable relations with Caesar, which allowed the good Pontiff to set up the hierarchical structure of the Church in Rome.

-Perhaps Fabian is better known for the manner of his being chosen: A simple layman, he went to Rome after the death of Pope Anterus, to see the man whom the Holy Spirit would choose as the next Vicar of Christ.
+Perhaps Fabian is better known for the manner of his being chosen: A simple layman, he went to Rome after the death of Pope Anterus, to see the man whom the Holy Spirit would choose as the next Vicar of Christ, as still happens with the crowds outside conclaves.
 Well, poor Fabian, for the Holy Spirit quite literally descended upon him, a dove alighting on his head, upon which the crowds chanted “Fabian for Pope!
-Fabian for Pope!” with some degree of enthusiasm for this apparently heavenly sign (keeping in mind that the choice of Pope back then was was a more widely democratic affair, and would not be relegated to the cardinals until 1059 under Nicholas II).
+Fabian for Pope!” with some degree of enthusiasm for this apparently heavenly sign (keeping in mind that choosing a Pope back then was was a more widely democratic affair, and would not be relegated to the cardinals until 1059 under Nicholas II).

-As is His wont, the Holy Spirit chose well, and, fortunately for the Church, Fabian acquiesced in freedom.
-But Pope Emeritus Benedict XVI once cautioned in an interview that not all our choices, even those made at the highest levels of the Church, are ‘of the Holy Spirit’.
+As Pope Benedict, as Cardinal Ratzinger, once quipped, the choice of a Pope is not always the one the Holy Spirit may have chosen – although we do what we might with prayer adn sacrifice – this time, it seems, the choice was propitious, and, fortunately for the Church, Fabian acquiesced to being so chosen, in freedom.
 In the mysterious gift of freedom which makes us like Him, God allows us to make bad decisions, so that we may repent, and later make better ones.
 We must discern the spirits, to follow those which are of God, and our way through those that are not, always freely choosing the better part.

 Ah, yes, lead us not into temptation, but deliver us from evil.